jonalejandro/jonalejandro.github.io/_posts/2026-04-29-rf-vs-analog-vs-power-what-each-domain-taught-me.md

 ---
-title: RF vs Analog vs Power: What Each Domain Taught Me (and Where the Real Leverage Is)
+title: RF vs Analog vs Power: What Each Domain Taught Me ...and Where the Real Leverage Is
 date: 2026-04-29
 categories: [Semiconductor Career]
 tags: [RF, Analog, Power, Systems Thinking, Career]